Cosmic Brownie Cookies

 For The Cookies:

-- All-Purpose Flour – Gives these cookies the perfect texture.
+• All-Purpose Flour – No need for anything fancy!
+Plain all purpose flour gives these cookies the perfect texture.

-- Dutch Process Cocoa Powder – Adds an extra depth of chocolate flavor!
+• Dutch Process Cocoa Powder – Adding an extra depth of chocolate flavor, Dutch process cocoa powder is the best choice.

-- Brown Sugar – We added just a little bit of brown sugar to ensure the perfectly chewy cookie.
+• Brown Sugar – We added just a little bit of brown sugar to ensure a perfectly chewy cookie.

-- Vanilla Extract – A splash of vanilla rounds off the flavor in these brownies and really makes them taste SO GOOD!
+• Vanilla Extract – A splash of vanilla enhances the flavor in these brownies and really makes them taste SO GOOD!

 For The Topping:

-- Rainbow Chip Sprinkles – These not only add the look of a cosmic brownie, but also adds a pleasant crunch to every bite!
+• Rainbow Chip Sprinkles – These not only add the look of a cosmic brownie, but also add a pleasant crunch to every bite!

 How To Make These Cosmic Brownie Cookies